seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 *……If so, there isn't much of a problem.*

 「No, afterwards is when the situation got serious.
-Following the Waschen, the princess went atop the altar.
+Following the Waschen, Rozemyne-himesama went atop the altar.
 A pillar of light emerged from the divine statues, seemingly reacting to the mana of the three present, then all of them vanished.」

 「...What?」